emanuelsjovall/.dotfiles/README.md

 # Dotfiles

-clone repo into home folder then run gnu stow inside this repo like such
+clone repo into home folder then run gnu stow inside this repo like such Make sure that the ~/.config folder exists before running
 ```
 stow .
 ```